 Richmond is known for its historic sights, but it also has modern architecture, street art, and more.

-Richmond is also home to the Virginia Commonwealth University's School of Arts is consistently ranked as one of the best in our nation.
-In addition to the many art venues connected to the university, there are several attractions nearby, including the Richmond Museum of Art, the University of Virginia Center for the Visual Arts and the Virginia State Museum.
+Richmond is also home to the Virginia Commonwealth University, which its School of Arts college is consistently ranked as one of the best in our nation.
+In addition to the many art venues connected to the university, there are several attractions nearby, including the Richmond Museum of Art, the University of Virginia Center for the Visual Arts, and the Virginia State Museum.
 Two other major parks in this city are Byrd Park and Maymont, both located within the Richmond Fan District.

 With a population of 214,000, Richmond has had the second-highest population growth rate of any Virginia city in recent years.
 In 2010, the adjacent counties of Richmond and Chesterfield were merged into Richmond County, Virginia, a new county of the same name.

 Richmond also benefits from the fact that it is located on one of the busiest interstates in the United States, I-95.
 The route also links Richmond with other areas such as Chesterfield and Midlothian.

-Richmond is blessed with a lively waterfront that offers a wide range of restaurants, shops, hotels and other amenities, as well as a wide variety of parks and leisure facilities.
+Richmond is blessed with a lively waterfront that offers a wide range of restaurants, shops, hotels, and other amenities, as well as a wide variety of parks and leisure facilities.